dottjt/plastic/other/unused.md

  within these doors.
 Those flakey lines of trodden harmony?
 Were they real?
 Did they seek pleasure?

+ stuffed and padded with the thick combustible muck of a flammable coolant used solely for the manufacturing of cheap plastic goods

 Balthazar, Gaspar and Melchior, a commercial success of comical foundry.
 First you cut the cunt down.
 Then you leave him bleeding in a flurry of panic and lean excavation.
 Then you crepe your victim via a most beautiful method of distortion, taught only by seventh century con-artists and those with a phonetic tradition to lie.

 Chinese daughter with a taste for obedience and a genetic